wangjohn/zinc_cli/README.md

 }
 ```

-Then I could run the cli with the `-s` option pointing to this shipping address file:
+Then I could run the cli with the `-sa` option pointing to this shipping address file:

 ```
-python -m zinc -s /home/john/zinc_cli/examples/shipping_address.json
+python -m zinc -sa /home/john/zinc_cli/examples/shipping_address.json
 ```

 You can do the same things for billing address and credit card information.
 The `examples` folder has a number examples that you can try.
 For example, if you wanted to place an Amazon order for clothing hangers with pre-populated shipping address and credit card information, you could do: